-We are examining our smallest building blocks, which in large numbers e.g. surrender to our body.
-One speaks here e.g. of quantum or microcosmic particles.
+We are examining our smallest building blocks of matter, which in large numbers e.g. result in our body.
+One speaks here e.g. of quanta or microcosmic particles.
 When we talk about particles in our smallest building blocks, we think e.g. on mini balls or on almost punctual structures.
-One of the most important questions is whether these tiny particles have similar properties, e.g. bullets that we can make.
+One of the most important questions is whether these tiny particles have properties similar to spheres (bullets) that we can manufacture.
 Or asked differently.
 Do we find exactly the same properties or laws in this world in both small and large?

 The cannon is swiveled evenly so that the shot bullets reach all areas of the gap (from top to bottom in the picture).
 Some balls fall through the gap without touching or colliding with the wall and fall straight into a sand box.
 Some of the balls are deflected by the contact at the edge of the gap and therefore land in sand boxes that are not directly behind the gap.
 These are fewer balls.
 Most of the balls, as shown in picture 1, fall into boxes that are directly behind the gap.
 Such balls, which do not pass through the gap, but hit the intermediate wall next to the gap to bounce away, are not detected at all.
 An analog test can be done with electrons (see picture 2.).